clojure/clojure-clr/readme.txt

 ClojureCLR

-This project is a native implementation of Clojure on Microsoft's .Net Framework, programmed in C# and using the Dynamic Language Runtime.
+This project is a native implementation of Clojure on Microsoft's .Net Framework, programmed in C# and using the Dynamic Language Runtime (DLR).

-Status: Alpha, developer release
+Status: Beta
+        Still best for developers until we develop an installer

 Goals: